7 minutes

 Key messages for you

-Dr. Anne Gürtler works at the Dermatology Clinic of the Ludwig Maximilian University of Munich and is a member of the German and European Society for Nutritional Medicine.
+Dr. Anne Gürtler works at the Department of Dermatology at the Ludwig Maximilian University of Munich and is a member of the German and European Society for Nutritional Medicine.
 Since specializing in nutritional medicine, she has been researching the connection between nutrition and inflammatory skin diseases.
-We asked her a few interesting questions about the skin microbiome, as well as questions about the connection between the gut and the skin.
+We asked her a few fascinating questions about the skin microbiome, as well as the connection between the gut and skin.

-Our skin is the largest organ in the human body and is home to more than 10 billion bacterial cells, between 10² and 10⁶ per square centimeter of skin depending on the region.
-After the gut, human skin contains the second highest number and variety of microorganisms.
+Our skin is the largest organ in the human body and is home to more than 10 billion bacterial cells, between 10² and 10⁶ per square centimeter of skin, depending on the region.
+After the gut, human skin contains the second-highest number and diversity of microorganisms.
 As the body's first line of defense, human skin forms a physical and chemical barrier against the penetration of foreign substances or microorganisms and has an immune system that helps fight off infections.
-One way it does this is through the symbiosis of bacteria.
-The connection between our gut and skin microbiome is so close that the skin can be called the "mirror of the gut" - it essentially shows how "healthy" we are on the inside.
+This occurs, among other things, through the symbiosis of bacteria.
+The connection between our gut and skin microbiome is so close that the skin can be called the "mirror of the gut"—it essentially shows how "healthy" we are on the inside.

-We also asked Dr. Anne Gürtler which skin diseases can be caused by a disturbed skin microbiome, what should be taken into account in skin care and which foods are particularly beneficial for the skin.
+We also asked Dr. Anne Gürtler which skin diseases can be caused by a disturbed skin microbiome, what should be considered in skin care, and which foods are particularly beneficial for the skin.

-Can you name 3 signs for the most common symptoms/signs that the skin microbiome is no longer in balance?
+Can you name 3 common symptoms/signs that the skin microbiome is no longer in balance?

-Dr. Gürtler: There is no clear sign here.
-Rather, a disturbed skin microbiome can influence many skin diseases, which then manifest themselves in different ways.
-Our skin is populated by countless microorganisms that usually live in peaceful coexistence.
-The totality of bacteria, viruses, fungi and mites is referred to as the microbiome.
-In some skin diseases, this balance can be disturbed, causing inflammation and eczema to flare up.
-For example, in acne, there are more so-called Cutibaterium acnes , in rosacea there are more Demodex mites and in atopic dermatitis there are Staphylococcus aureus compared to people with healthy skin.
+Dr. Gürtler: There's no definitive symptom here.
+Rather, a disrupted skin microbiome can influence many skin diseases, each with varying symptoms.
+Our skin is populated by countless microorganisms that mostly live in peaceful coexistence.
+The entirety of bacteria, viruses, fungi, and mites is called the microbiome.
+In some skin diseases, this balance can be disturbed, causing inflammation and eczema flare-ups.
+For example, in acne, so-called Cutibaterium acnes, for rosacea more Demodex mites and for neurodermatitis Staphylococcus aureus compared to people with healthy skin.

 What can be done about it?

 Dr. Gürtler: Targeted therapy can be initiated, for example, through external treatment with prescription creams.
 A dermatologist should be consulted for this.
-In addition, your daily lifestyle can be crucial.
-When it comes to skin care, "more is better" does not always apply.
-Every day I experience that people with skin imperfections often have an overly complex cleansing and care routine.
-Returning to three products can help the skin to regenerate and find its balance again:
+Your daily lifestyle can also be crucial.
+When it comes to skin care, "more is better" doesn't always apply.
+I see every day that people often resort to overly complex cleansing and care routines for skin imperfections.
+Relying on three products can help the skin regenerate and regain balance:

-1. Gentle cleansing in the morning and evening (no rough peelings to avoid micro-injuries to the skin),
+1. Gentle cleansing in the morning and evening (no harsh peelings to avoid micro-injuries to the skin),

 2. Skin care (fragrance-free care after washing your face),

-3. Sun protection (in the morning).
-Skin care should be tailored to the individual skin type.
-Consultation with a dermatologist and/or medical cosmetician is also recommended.
+3. Sunscreen (in the morning).
+Skin care should be tailored to your individual skin type.
+Consultation with a dermatologist and/or medical cosmetician is recommended.

-What we can already say is that a varied diet consisting of seasonal, unprocessed, plant-based staple foods appears to be beneficial to (skin) health.
+What we can already say is that a varied diet characterized by seasonal, unprocessed, plant-based staple foods appears to be beneficial to (skin) health.
 Probiotics and prebiotics are particularly interesting.

 sources